joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/20/business/bond-yields-tech-ai-debt.html

 **Darline Graham’s Debate Misstep Tests South Carolina’s Appetite for a Political Newcomer**\
-`Senator Darline Graham has argued that her lack of political experience is a strength as she runs to succeed her brother, Lindsey Graham.
+`The South Carolina senator has argued that her lack of political experience is a strength as she runs to succeed her late brother, Lindsey Graham.
 But a debate misstep has rattled some of her supporters.`\
 https://www.nytimes.com/2026/08/20/us/politics/darline-graham-debate-south-carolina.html

 **Trump Boasts of Declassifying Secrets, but Withholds Key Election Files From Public**\